julieafowler/Beetle-Kill-Salvage-Harvest-Soil-Fungi/README.md

 ## Overview

-This repository contains analysis scripts for: (1) field surveys of vegetation and soil fungal communities, and (2) a greenhouse experiment examining soil & root tip microbial communities (primarily fungal) and plant outcomes using soils from beetle-killed and salvage-harvested forest stands.
+This repository contains analysis scripts for: (1) field surveys of vegetation and soil fungal communities, and (2) a greenhouse experiment examining soil & root tip microbial communities (primarily fungal) and plant outcomes using soils from beetle-killed and salvage-harvested forest stands./
+/
+Note: Some language is inconsistent throughout the scripts/files.
+The land use history "Old Forest" or "Old Growth" is referred to as "Reference Forest" in the manuscript, "Early MPB" is referred to as "1st Post-MPB" and "Late MPB" is referred to as "2nd Post-MPB" in the resulting manuscript.

 ---